AzureInnovationDay/Infra4AI/SecureAML.md

 1: You can use outbound rules with _allow only approved outbound_ mode to achieve the same result as using allow internet outbound.
 The differences are:

 * You must add rules for each outbound connection you need to allow.
 * Adding FQDN outbound rules __increase your costs__ as this rule type uses Azure Firewall.
-For more information, see [Pricing](#pricing)
+For more information, see [Pricing](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-managed-network?view=azureml-api-2&tabs=azure-cli#pricing))
 * The default rules for _allow only approved outbound_ are designed to minimize the risk of data exfiltration.
 Any outbound rules you add might increase your risk.

-The managed virtual network is preconfigured with [required default rules](#list-of-required-rules).
+The managed virtual network is preconfigured with [required default rules](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-managed-network?view=azureml-api-2&tabs=portal#list-of-required-rules)).
 It's also configured for private endpoint connections to your workspace, workspace's default storage, container registry, and key vault __if they're configured as private__ or __the workspace isolation mode is set to allow only approved outbound__.
 After choosing the isolation mode, you only need to consider other outbound requirements you might need to add.

 The following diagram shows a managed virtual network configured to __allow internet outbound__: